JWSmoroske/nutrition-advisor-cs498/README.md

  - Change the API key value with the actual value of the OpenAI API key in the .env file
  - Run npm start:
         Locally runs the backend on port 5000
- - Ensure the MySQL server is open under port 3306 & match login information in databaseAccess.js.
+ - Ensure the MySQL server is open under port 3306 & match login information in the .evn file.
 [Note - Basic functionality remains with no DB Server.
 It allows for information to be saved.]

 Frontend
  - Uses Node.js (I installed with v10.2.3)